ColorlibHQ/tyche/README.md

 == Description ==

-Tyche is a WooCommerce driven theme
+Tyche is a WooCommerce driven theme.

 = License =